best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 The ability to convey information in a simple and clear way matters.

 This is particularly true when explaining concepts that are already complex.
-When writing code you are often trying to solve problems that are complex in nature.
+You are often trying to solve problems that are complex in nature when writing code.
 You should avoid introducing extra complexity to these problems, wherever possible.

 Here are a few tips to make sure you keep your project nice and simple: